bvanengelen78/res2/DEMO_MODE_ACTIVE.md

 ## 🚀 Demo Mode Status: ENABLED

-The application is now running in **Demo Mode** with mock authentication that accepts any credentials and grants full administrative access.
+The application is now running in **Demo Mode** with mock authentication AND mock data fallbacks that provide a complete demonstration experience without any backend dependencies.

-### ✅ Demo Authentication Features
+### ✅ Demo Features
-- **Any email/password combination** will successfully log you in
+- **Mock Authentication** - Any email/password combination will successfully log you in
+- **Mock Data Fallbacks** - All pages display realistic data even when backend APIs fail
 - **Full admin permissions** granted to all users
 - **No Supabase connectivity required** - perfect for demonstrations
 - **Instant login** with simulated API delays for realistic feel
+- **Complete data coverage** - Projects, resources, dashboard stats, time entries, and more

 ### 🔑 Demo Login Instructions